Atrial Fibrillation in Children

-Does your child have atrial fibrillation (AF or AFib)?
+Does your child have atrial fibrillation?
 Here are some facts you should know.

-Atrial fibrillation is very rare in children.
-The symptoms, diagnosis and treatments are much the same as in an adult.
+Atrial fibrillation, also called AFib or AF, is very rare in children.
+But the symptoms, diagnosis and treatments are much the same as in an adult.

-Normal heart rate in children varies according to the age of the child.
+A normal heart rate in children varies according to age.
 In an infant, the heart beats about 140 times per minute.
-70 beats per minute is normal for an older child.
+For an older child, 70 beats per minute is normal.

-The AFib heart in a child functions similarly to the AFib heart in an adult, with multiple electrical signals firing from various locations in or around the heart causing the atria to fibrillate, or “quiver.”
-This, in turn, causes the ventricles to contract at an abnormal rate and less effectively.
+As with adults, children with AFib have multiple electrical signals firing from various locations in or around the heart.
+This causes the atria to fibrillate, or “quiver.”
+This in turn causes the ventricles to contract at an abnormal rate — and less effectively.

 Your child may not be able to describe what they are feeling during an episode of AFib.
 Sometimes they do not experience any symptoms at all.
-It is important to visit your child’s healthcare provider if your child displays any of these symptoms:
+It is important to visit your pediatrician if your child displays any of these symptoms: